gwccansat/GWC-CanSat-2018-Documentation/README.md

 # CanSat 2017-2018 Documentation
-Formal reports and documentation for the 2018 GWC Cansat entry.
+Formal reports and documentation for the 2018 GWC CanSat entry.